Inspirare-LLC/Radzen.Blazor.GridExportOptions/README.md

       RadzenGrid<TItem> grid;
     }

-Button size, style, css style can all be customized.
+Button size, style, css style can all be customized through parameters.

 # Contributions